 Assistant Teaching Professor is the entry rank for the teaching professor position.
 Appointments at this rank are for renewable 1-year terms.
 After completing a minimum of three 1-year terms as an assistant teaching professor, a assistant teaching professor is eligible for consideration of promotion to the rank of associate teaching professor.
 Associate Teaching Professors are appointed for renewable 3-year terms.
-After a minimum of three years at rank of associate teaching professor, an associate teaching professor is eligible for consideration of promotion to senior teaching professor, which represents the highest rank in the teaching professor faculty track.
-Senior teaching professors are appointed for renewable 3-year terms.
+After a minimum of three years at rank of associate teaching professor, an associate teaching professor is eligible for consideration of promotion to teaching professor, which represents the highest rank in the teaching professor faculty track.
+Teaching professors are appointed for renewable 3-year terms.
 New teaching professors at any rank are appointed for renewable 1-year terms for the first 3 years.
 After completing a minimum of three 1-year terms, the requirements for promotion for that rank will become applicable.
 The rights and responsibilities of teaching professors are outlined in the Faculty Handbook available on the Faculty Senate’s website.

 How is the teaching professor position different from other faculty positions?

 First, the teaching professor is a non-tenure track eligible position.
 It is different from the non-tenure track instructional faculty position called lecturer in that the teaching professor position includes advising and other types of service.
 Professional development is encouraged and expected from Teaching Professors.
 In some cases, this may involve the supervision of undergraduates involved in research if not in conflict with other department practices.

 What is the evaluation procedure for a teaching professor?